liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 {% include figure-image.html path="/assets/img/survey-2024/all-fav-2023-2024.jpg"
   title="All Favourites (2023 vs 2024)" %}

-Comments

 - It seems that characters that gotten their variant between the time when 2023 and 2024 surveys was carried out (such as {% chara_link Polaris Mask %}, {% chara_link Lilac %}, {% chara_link Kalaski %})
-- {% chara_link Tsuneaki %} have their ranking boosted quite significantly, further proving that the amount of character appearance in story and recency biases do play a role in their ranking.
+- {% chara_link Tsuneaki %} have their ranking boosted quite significantly, further suggesting that the amount of character appearance in story and recency biases do play a role in their ranking.

+{% include figure-image.html path="/assets/img/survey-2024/top10-2023-2024.jpg"
+  title="Top 10 Favourites (2023 vs 2024)" %}
 </details>

 <details markdown="1">